 Mr. Woods Staton, our Executive Chairman, controls all matters submitted to a shareholder vote, which will limit your ability to influence corporate activities and may adversely affect the market price of our class A shares.

-Mr. Woods Staton, our Executive Chairman, owns or controls common stock representing 38.6% and 75.9%, respectively, of our economic and voting interests.
+Mr. Woods Staton, our Executive Chairman, owns or controls common stock representing 37.98% and 75.38%, respectively, of our economic and voting interests.
 As a result, Mr. Woods Staton is and will be able to strongly influence or effectively control the election of our directors, determine the outcome of substantially all actions requiring shareholder approval and shape our corporate and management policies.
 The MFAs’ requirement that Mr. Woods Staton at all times hold at least 51% of our voting interests likely will have the effect of preventing a change in control of us and discouraging others from making tender offers for our shares, which could prevent shareholders from receiving a premium for their shares.
 Moreover, this concentration of share ownership may make it difficult for shareholders to replace management and may adversely affect the trading price for our class A shares because investors often perceive disadvantages in owning shares in companies with controlling shareholders.
 This concentration of control could be disadvantageous to other shareholders with interests different from those of Mr. Woods Staton and the trading price of our class A shares could be adversely affected.
 See “Item 7.
-Major Shareholders and Related Party Transactions―A. Major Shareholders” for a more detailed description of our share ownership.
+Major Shareholders and Related Party Transactions―A. Major Shareholders” on Form 20-F for a more detailed description of our share ownership.

 Furthermore, the MFAs contemplate instances where McDonald’s could be entitled to purchase the shares of Arcos Dorados Holdings Inc. held by Mr. Woods Staton.
 However, our publicly held class A shares will not be similarly subject to acquisition by McDonald’s.